roddux/fffz/README.md

-[X] - allow read_from/write_to_memory to operate on larger memory regions [X] - modify proc/pid/map scanner to only return readable/writeable pages [X] - call library to restore original pre-snapshot heap size [>] - rearchitect to snapshot at start of first read() from target file [ ] - ensure fffz works with unzip, objdump, imagemagick and ffmpeg [ ] - massive code-tidy, make logging more consistent [ ] - catch SIGTERM in parent to cleanly kill target
+[X] - allow read_from/write_to_memory to operate on larger memory regions [X] - modify proc/pid/map scanner to only return readable/writeable pages [X] - call library to restore original pre-snapshot heap size [X] - rearchitect to snapshot at first open() of target file [X] - ensure fffz works with unzip, objdump and ffmpeg [X] - catch SIGTERM in parent to cleanly kill target
+[ ] - batch process_vm_readv/process_vm_writev calls
+[ ] - modify snapshotting to only restore dirty pages [ ] - massive code-tidy, make logging more consistent

 FUTURE:
-[ ] - batch process_vm_readv/process_vm_writev calls
-[ ] - modify snapshotting to only restore dirty pages [ ] - collect edge/basic-block coverage information from target process
+[ ] - collect edge/basic-block coverage information from target process
 [ ] - handle reads in userspace with PTRACE_SYSEMU for fewer context switches?
 [ ] - hook fstat so we can provide the target a buffer of arbitrary size